-The links in the post below may be affiliate links.
+The links in the post below may be affiliate links and I will receive a small commission if you make a purchase after clicking on my link.
 For more information, please read our disclosure

 It’s been a while since I finished my undergrad degree.
 My family wasn’t able to help me pay for college, but I made it happen.
 And it’s made a huge difference in my life.
 Since then, I’ve had a few opportunities to volunteer by speaking with graduating seniors in my area about training for their future and how they plan to pay for it.
 A lot of times, the tips they’ve gotten on how to pay for college are all about what they can do before their freshman year.
 But then what?
 What if you find that your savings is running dry or what you thought was enough financial aid, really wasn’t?
 Here are some of the tips I like to share with them from my own college experience:

 Fill out the FAFSA every year and do it as early as possible

 The FAFSA (Free Application for Federal Student Aid) needs to be filled out every year.
 It’s a pain in the butt, but needs to be done.
 And the earlier it’s done, the better.
 Most colleges and universities have only a set amount of financial aid available.
 This is totally a case of the early birds getting the worms.

 Also, parent involvement varies by family – some are helicopter parents, some are forgetful and yet others are just not involved.
 Regardless, I think it’s a good idea that parents and kids work together on filling this out.
 In my case, I used to fill it out for my parents and then have them sign off on it.
 Even though they obviously wanted what was best for me, I couldn’t take the chance of them forgetting.
 The idea of leaving my future in someone else’s hands was just too much for me to handle.

 Notify your school’s financial aid office ASAP if anything changes in your family’s financial situation